Royal Dutch Shell Group .com

 CHAPTER 14 – MEDIATION (IN 1996)

-After the mediators had interviewed the respective witnesses at length, the senior mediator, Mr Nicholas Prior, informed John in front of Roger Sotherton and our solicitor Richard Woodman, that they had reached the conclusion that “Mr Lazenby had pissed on Don Marketing from a very great height” - a memorable phrase.
-They were aware of the complaints of a similar nature made against Mr Lazenby by other parties.
+After the mediators had interviewed the respective witnesses at length, including Shell executive AJL, the senior mediator, Mr Nicholas Prior, informed John in the presence of Roger Sotherton and Richard Woodman, that he and his colleague had reached the conclusion that “Mr AJL had pissed on Don Marketing from a very great height” - a memorable phrase.
+They were aware of the complaints of a similar nature made against Mr AJL by other parties.
 They also had a copy of a Joint Opinion from John Baldwin QC and Dr Mary Vitoria QC, in respect of the Nintendo promotion, supporting our claims.

 Nonetheless, the settlement negotiations were difficult and dragged on late into the evening.
 Richard Wiseman asked if we would welcome a written apology from Shell signed by Dr Fay.
 Roger said that the only offer in which John should be interested is one that involved pound notes.
 The mediators asked him to leave the room saying that his attitude was unhelpful and that it was up to John, not him, to negotiate the Don Marketing settlement with Shell.
 At one stage Dr Fay was pulled off of a dance floor at some social function to seek approval of an offer then on the table from Shell (which John rejected after speaking to me by telephone).
 However as a result of the mediation Shell did eventually agree to settle both claims for a total of £200,000 (about $300,000 US dollars) – rather better then the paltry £35,000 offered originally by Richard Wiseman.
 We reached a settlement with Roger as part of the overall deal.
 We also received the unsolicited letter of apology from Shell UK Limited.